f-msngr/ml-getaround-docker-deploy/README.md

     [⬆ Back to top](#table-of-contents)

+## Who Should Use This? 👥

+**✅ This is for you if:**
+- You're deploying ML models as microservices
+- You need reproducible ML pipelines with MLflow
+- You want a scalable architecture template

+**❌ Not for:**
+- ML learning projects (too complex for beginners)
+- Single-script models (overkill)
+- Quick prototypes

+**Setup complexity:** 2-4 hours (first time)

 ## Key Features ✨

 * 🛠️ 2 modes: local development or deploy mode selected and launched: by Makefile